Penalties: culpability: aspect enquiries

 - what could the taxpayer have done to prevent the error?

 - was the taxpayer careless?

 For negligence it is a question of what a prudent and reasonable person would have taken steps to find out.
-If the taxpayer knew when the incorrect return was made that it was inaccurate, you will need to consider a referral to the evasion referral team, which may result in an extension of the enquiry or a criminal investigation.
+If the taxpayer knew when the incorrect return was made that it was inaccurate, you will need to consider a referral to the Evasion Management Team, which may result in an extension of the enquiry or a criminal investigation.

 You can find some points that are particularly relevant to company scenarios in the final paragraphs of EM5180.

 Agent Prepared Computations